THE OWNER’S MANUAL

 These markings run the gamut, including things like:

-• + Spots + natural discoloration from warts, pores, insect bites + freckles
+- Spots + natural discoloration from warts, pores, insect bites and freckles

 This perfectly imperfect look is why we choose full grain for all of our pieces—because every hide is a top-to-bottom, end-to-end original.
 Whether it’s an ottoman, bench or a show-stopping sectional, integrating full grain leather into any space adds inimitable character and charm that can’t be duplicated.
 Wondering if leather is safe for pets?
 Read our FAQs below.